-In the public and private sector, internal and external communications are often kept completely separate, with different people performing different tasks.
+In the public and private sectors, internal and external communications are often kept completely separate, with different people performing different tasks.
 In a large organisation or department, I can understand that this may be necessary to some degree; however, effective internal communications practice needs to be owned by the whole organisation.

 It must sit at the heart of every organisation.